-Have you heard of, and possibly confused: Nigiri, Temaki, Maki, etc. and want to know the different between them?
+Have you heard of, and possibly confused: Nigiri, Temaki, Maki, etc. and want to know the difference between them?

 Do you want to make sushi at home or at special occasion?

 If you answer yes to any of the above questions and possibly any other, then this is the article for you.
-Beware though, you will be hitting a wall of text (and pictures) on various different types of sushi, but hopefully you will get a clearer pictures on all the sushi variety, their ingredients, terms/names and sidekicks.
+Beware though, you will be hitting a wall of text (and pictures) on various different types of sushi, but hopefully, you will get clearer pictures on all the sushi variety, their ingredients, terms/names, and sidekicks.

-Oh, feel free to use the table of content to navigate the page for your convenient.
+Oh, feel free to use the table of content to navigate the page for your convenience.
 Don’t forget to leave a comment, and just ask any question popping up.

 - Nigiri – variant: Temari -zushi and Gunkan -maki

 - Maki rolls, also called makizushi; variant: Ehomaki and Temaki